Exams

 Oral Exams

-The oral exam usually takes place immediately after the written exams.
+The Oral Exam usually takes place immediately after the Written Exams.
 You can choose between the subject areas ‘Didactics of General Studies’ and ‘Didactics of Literacy Acquisition’.
 The examiners will be assigned to you by the examination office.
 Submitting an outline is voluntary, but we strongly recommend it.
 The content and structure should be discussed with the respective examiner in advance.
 You can find information on how to structure the outline and possible topics here.
-In this context, we expressly encourage you to consider these notes only as a recommendation and to incorporate specific areas of focus from the chair or your own studies.
+In this context, we expressly encourage you to consider these notes only as a recommendation and to incorporate specific areas of focus from the Chair or your own studies.